Image Video ISRM Congress 2023

 Mozart was born in Salzburg back in 1756.
 The Mozart Residence on Makartplatz and the Mozart Birthplace on the Getreidegasse, both of which are now museums, remind us of his extraordinary childhood.
 Numerous concerts, festivals and guided tours keep the spirit of Mozart alive and well in Salzburg.

-The city's well-known attractions contributed to its worldwide renown.
-In addition to the attractions mentioned above, those are:
+The famous sights of the city contributed to its worldwide fame.
+Besides the attractions mentioned above, these are:

 Salzburg are always worth a visit.

-We will offer interesting and exciting day trips and city tours for our congress participants.
+We will offer interesting and exciting tours and city tours for our congress participants.

 Since Salzburg is a small town, there are numerous high-class hotels within walking distance of the congress center, with prices from around € 120 to € 350.